What do Parsifal and The Turn of the Screw have in common?

 Yes I know – Parsifal again.
 This is the final post touching on the subject of that opera, I promise!

-6231207905_01fbc4de71_z First – let me explain the above title.
-I’m currently listening to The Turn off the Screw, written in 1898 by Henry James.
+First – let me explain the above title.
+I’m currently listening to The Turn of the Screw, written in 1898 by Henry James.
 I listen to it in the car, and since I only drive short distances, I’m getting it in discreet chunks.
 No matter – I’ve listened to this recording (narrated by Flo Gibson) before, and I’ve read the book at least three times.
 I’ve seen “The Innocents,” the terrific (in the literal sense of the word) 1961 film version starring Deborah Kerr.
 I’ve seen a film version (not sure which one) of the opera by Benjamin Britten.
 All of this has taken place over the course of many years, decades actually.

 So, as you can see, I’ve been trying for a long time to get to the bottom of it, to uncover the truth about what really happened at Bly – or at least, to decide once and for all what I believe happened.
 From time to time, I feel the need to revisit The Turn of the Screw.You could say that this ghost story has haunted me for the better part of my life (and I know I’ve got plenty of company, in that regard).